Building this site with Hugo and GitHub Pages

 A big draw for me to use Hugo is that it allows me to launch a local server where I can view my website while it updates live with each change I save in my local repository.
 This way, I can work on changes and make commits all locally without changing the publicly-viewable version of the site.
 Then, when I’m satisfied with the changes, I can simply push those commits to the remote repository and the magic of GitHub Actions automatically propagates those changes to the public site.

 GitHub provides free hosting through GitHub Pages, however I do pay CA$30.44 a year to Hover for my custom domain name.
-The whole process of setting this site up had a bit of a learning curve, but I now know how to maintain my own site and I learned a bit of html along the way.
+The whole process of setting this site up had a bit of a learning curve, but I found it satisfying to learn how to maintain my own site at a deeper level than when I was using SquareSpace.

 Tools Used